A downloadable game for Windows

 - placed parallel to the floor, palm facing upwards (palmar aspect)

 - placed parallel to the Leap Motion sensor surface, palm facing forward (dorsal aspect)

 Depending on the pose and number of hands present in sensor's field of view, one of the five possible widgets will be displayed:

 - main menu - contains current time/time from start, HMD recenter, game restart and exit options

 - motion controller - shows player's position against initial pose and tracking camera, direction buttons for quick rotation, toggle button for enabling/pausing locomotion system

-- ring selector - used to specify destination for selected figure by constructing letter-digit coordinate point
+- ring selector - used to specify a destination for the selected figure by constructing a letter-digit coordinate point

 - aim selector - similar for both hands, left for enemy figures (capture/attack), right for player's figures (select/deselect/move)

 - map widget - shows positions of all figures and destination points on the level

 Motion controller has simple push-button interaction, while ring selector uses clockwise/counterclockwise 360-degree rotation as a trigger.
 Aim selector uses grab gesture for selection confirmation, and the main menu requires grab gesture to be performed with both hands.
 To select an option in main menu player can move one of the hands up and another down while holding them in dorsal aspect.